mikeliddle/TunnelTestEnv/Readme.md

 3. Unbound - A DNS resolver that will allow requests coming into our server to use the local IP address instead of the public IP address for the specified domain name.
 This uses port 53 on UDP and TCP.
 4. letsEncrypt - An NGINX server with a publicly trusted TLS certificate.
 5. webService - A docker container serving up a sample web project using the above internally-trusted CA

-# Known limitations

-* This does not configure the firewall on the VM, so you may have additional work to allow the ports used by this environment